 Prior to meeting with sales people, customers can learn a lot about a company's offerings by doing research on the web.
 Sales people are no longer the single source of product or service knowledge.
-Furthermore, a sales approach based on Power Point presentation, product pitches, specs, and capabilities falls flat.
-From the customer's viewpoint, every offering starts looking the same and price becomes the compelling reason to buy.
+Furthermore, a sales approach based on Power Point presentation, product pitches, specs, and capabilities typically falls flat.
+From the customer's viewpoint, every offering starts looking the same and price becomes the compelling differentiator.

 OUTCOMES of our Value-based Sales Skill Training

 We begin our journey by assessing the current state of your company's selling efforts.
 We look at the organization, the selling process, the customer engagement methodologies, marketing support, competitive activity, etc.

 In essence, we learn your business through research and dialogue with sellers and leadership.

 We then customize content based on what your particular sales environment needs to increase competitiveness and win.
 We embed customized case studies into each training session, integrating exercises and role-plays that are "real world".

 We follow the general process of "how buyers buy" and compliment that process with our sales process, both described below.